Blog

 What Practice Standards modules apply to SIL?

-SIL providers must comply with the Core Module plus applicable supplementary modules.
+SIL providers must comply with the Core Module and the DRAFT SIL Practice Standards plus applicable supplementary modules.
 Most SIL providers will need Module 1 (High Intensity Daily Personal Activities).
-If you support participants with behaviour support needs or use restrictive practices, you will also need Module 2 (Implementing Behaviour Support Plans).
-Note that new SIL-specific Practice Standards are currently being developed by the NDIS Commission and had not been finalised as of April 2026.
-Providers should monitor the Commission website for updates.
+If you support participants with behaviour support needs or use restrictive practices, you will also need Module 2a (Implementing Behaviour Support Plans).

 How much does SIL registration cost?